 UWA is a science-focused university.
 More than 50% of our undergraduates and over 40% of our postgraduate students study the sciences.
 Our research is rated above world class standard in 38 fields of research, and 79% of these are science fields.
+We are ranked 18th in the top 100 most international universities in the world (Times Higher Education).

 From Astronomy to Zoology, UWA is a multidisciplinary melting pot of expertise and research capabilities.